ramachandran9/tripvibe-/README.md

 # Wanderly – Travel Website

-Wanderly is a modern and responsive travel website developed using HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB.
-Users can explore destinations, create an account, and log in to access the website.
+Wanderly is a modern and responsive travel website developed using HTML, CSS, JavaScript -Users can explore destinations, create an account, and log in to access the website.

 #Features